1AmNotABear/Big-Lab-L/README.txt

 You have 4 main options:

-Light: Go into a lights screen to control home lights.
-The screen uses touchscreen input to change the lights and displays what home lights are via the button colour with yellow buttons meaning the light on, grey off.
+Light: Go into the lights screen to control home lights.
+The screen uses touchscreen input to change the lights and is also used to display what home lights are on - symbolised with the buttons filled with the colour yellow.

 Blind: Go in to manually override blind positions.
-Yellow buttons mean the blind is in that position, if override is set the smart blind algorithm outlined later in this readme is disabled.
+Yellow buttons mean the blind is in that position.
+If override is set the smart blind algorithm outlined later in this readme is disabled.
 Only when the user deselects override will the smart algorithm go back on.

 Coffee: Go in to turn on or off the coffee machine and set the coffee schedule (details for that screen given a bit later in the readme).
 Coffee machine is on when the coffee button is yellow.

-Temp: A screen to set the AC temp of the property (note this does not impact the actual state in any way).
+Temp: A screen to set the AC temp of the property (note this set temp does not impact the actual state in any way).
 It also shows the current temp which you can use the red potentiometer to change this value (note when you move the potentiometer the screen will not refresh this value, you will need to return to home using the home button then click the ‘TEMP’ button to return to the temp screen to see the refreshed value).
 The temp screen also displays the admin's max high and low setting, where a user cannot exceed these bounds.

 All settings and home state like lights, blinds and coffee machine are retained when the user backs out of the screen.
 When they go back into the screen you will find their settings are retained as they were before.

 Note on the coffee schedule:

 The coffee schedule screen is used to set when the coffee machine smart plug turns on automatically via a timer being polled.
 1 second in the real world equates to 1 hour in the simulation.
 The current time is displayed on the bottom of the coffee screen so you can use this to set an appropriate scheduled time.
+The scheduler is used to automatically turn the smart plug on, but does not offer the ability to schedule turn off times.
 Note when the scheduled time hits, if you are on the coffee screen it will not automatically refresh, you will need to go back out and then back in to see the coffee machine turned on (depicted as a yellow button for on, grey for off).

 Try out different screens yourself to see how it works.